-To make a proper technology assumptions for your product roadmap, a product owner or business analyst is not enough.
+To make proper technology assumptions for your product roadmap, a product owner or business analyst is not enough.
 The process may get complex right after the first user story you try to debrief.
-In this article, we share our understanding of a Technical Architect role and the value it brings to the project.
+In this article, we share our understanding of a Technical Architect role and its value to the project.

 Why do we need TA explicitly?

 How does it differ from having a senior engineer in your team?

 What are the touchpoints between business analysts and technical architects?

 Continue reading, and you will understand why the collaboration between these two is crucial for successful delivery.

 Understanding Business Analysis in Software Development - Part 5

 This article is part 5 in a five-part series about business analysis, discovery workshops, and preparation phase.

 The key result is to influence through this practice the success of your product delivery and shorten time-to-market through informative and balanced collaboration between analysts and architects.

 I bet that there are many ways to elaborate on the subject depending on one's experience, organisation profile or current project, whether it’s a product company, start-up or software house.
 When writing this article I’ve decided to source mainly from my professional experiences, therefore, my take on the matter originates in my work as a business analyst (further BA) in a software house that delivers bespoke solutions to clients.